airbytehq/airbyte/docs/integrations/destinations/mysql.md

 ## Known limitations

 Note that MySQL documentation discusses identifiers case sensitivity using the `lower_case_table_names` system variable.
-As one of their recommendation is:
+One of their recommendations is:

     "It is best to adopt a consistent convention, such as always creating and referring to databases and tables using lowercase names.
      This convention is recommended for maximum portability and ease of use."

 [Source: MySQL docs](https://dev.mysql.com/doc/refman/8.0/en/identifier-case-sensitivity.html)

-As a result, Airbyte MySQL destinations forces all identifier (table, schema and columns) names to be lowercase.
+As a result, Airbyte MySQL destination forces all identifier (table, schema and columns) names to be lowercase.

 ## CHANGELOG